paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-081-acquisition-and-operation-of-hospital-and-domiciliary-facilities-procurement-and-supply-enhanced-use-leases-of-real-property.md

 Amendment by Pub.
 L. 94–581 effective Oct.
 21, 1976, see section 211 of Pub.
 L. 94–581, set out as a note under [section 111 of this title](./chapter-001-general.md#section-111).

 #### Termination of Advisory Councils
 Advisory councils in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, unless, in the case of a committee established by the President or an officer of the Federal Government, such council is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a council established by the Congress, its duration is otherwise provided by law.
 Advisory councils established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a council established by the President or an officer of the Federal Government, such council is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a council established by the Congress, its duration is otherwise provided for by law.
-See sections 3(2) and 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, 776, set out in the Appendix to Title 5, Government Organization and Employees.
+See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

 <a id="section-8156"></a>